tshadowknight/SRW_Engine_MV_Docs/manual.md

 * setTextRemote on_off

 	If on_off = 1 all next text boxes will display with remote distortion effect.

+* setLocationHeader location

+	Set the location header to the specified value and display it.

+* clearLocationHeader

+	Removes the current location header.

 ## External Plugin commands